elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 Notice how we were able to elegantly parse the commands without adding a bunch of `if/else` clauses that check the command name and number of arguments!

-Finally, you may have observed that each doctest was considered to be a different test in our test case, as our test suite now reports a total of 7 tests.
-That is because ExUnit considers the following to define two different tests:
+Finally, you may have observed that each doctest corresponds to a different test in our suite, which now reports a total of 7 doctests.
+That is because ExUnit considers the following to define two different doctests:

 ```iex
 iex> KVServer.Command.parse("UNKNOWN shopping eggs\r\n")